I would like to say a big THANK YOU for taking the time to visit.

 Jesus did not fail to deliver on this promise which was demonstrated by His resurrection.
 The peace and redemptive power which this world offers pales in comparison to what Jesus bestows upon every believer.
 There is absolutely nothing like it because we are connected with the Creator of all things, great and small.
 A God which is not limited by time, space and matter because He is infinite and eternal.

-My life has been marked by a roller coaster of personal adversity.
-I never really felt secure as there was a lot of devastation all around.
+My life has always been marked by a roller coaster of personal adversity.
 I got used to having to uproot quite frequently which afforded little to no stability.
 That meant changing schools and homes frequently because of fluctuating circumstances.
 It became normal to not get too attached because it wouldn’t be long until I had to move again.

 Despite the chaos, I always believed there was more to what I was experiencing.
 There had to be a purpose but my faith was weak so I relied mostly on my finite strength and solutions to see me through.
 I was focused on the problems rather than on the promises made by God.
 It took many, many years to open my heart and receive the life-changing presence of Jesus.
 Oh, how patient He has been with me.
 Sadly, I had to get to the end of myself before I could begin a relationship with the Father.
 Now, I can proudly say that my heart has been revived with restored hope which will not be shaken.